BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The SAA would still be extensible with introducing new plugins on top of the compiled core plugins.

 A plugin shall include the following items:
-- Plugin descriptor json file
+- Plugin descriptor json file,
-- Type module with type registry (e.g. panel.py including register_panel function)
+- Type module with type registry,
-- SAMM module with analysis registry (e.g. panel_buckling.py including register_SA_panel_buckling function)
+- SAMM module with analysis registry,
-- Type UI form js file with UI form registry (e.g. panel_ui.js including register_panel_ui function)
+- Type UI form js file with UI form registry and
 - **Core API shall provide the registry routines which shall be executed by the registry functions of the plugins.**

 [The overview of the problem](#sec31) explained the dependencies within the data.